imagine-church/canton_design_system/README.md

 # Canton Design System

-Canton Design System elements and resources.
+Canton Design System elements and resources for Flutter.

 ## Description
 This package contains elements that I use in my apps.
 It includes things such as themes (colors, typography, etc.), custom methods, buttons, text-inputs, a color picker, and more.
 This all in attempt to limit the amount of time I spend on remaking simple tools and ui, while still customizing my screens to my flavor.